chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 ## Lightning Strikes

+During the rebuild, I looked to the community’s troves of Eleventy projects, starter sites, and many tutorials for inspiration and ideas.
+There are so many talented developers in the Eleventy community; it’s a real blessing to be part of!

-I had picked up and been using a technique from [Nicolas Hoizey’s](https://nicolas-hoizey.com) superbly-built Eleventy template, [Pack11ty](https://pack11ty.dev/), called [Memoization](https://en.wikipedia.org/wiki/Memoization).
+As I tinkered on bits and pieces of the rebuild, I picked up and started using a technique called [Memoization](https://en.wikipedia.org/wiki/Memoization) from [Nicolas Hoizey’s](https://nicolas-hoizey.com) superbly-built Eleventy template, [Pack11ty](https://pack11ty.dev/).

-The gist of memoization is that instead of making repeated (possibly expensive) calls to files, functions, etc., the request is made once and saved to a cache.
-That way, future calls that would return the same information simply come from the cache, bypassing computing work that can be a performance hog.
+The gist of memoization is that instead of making repeated (possibly expensive) calls to files, functions, etc., the result of some function/process is made once and saved to a cache.
+This means that future calls with identical parameters that would return the same information come from a cache, bypassing computing work that can be a performance hog.

 Here’s an example: